Building Educator AI Literacy

 - Speechify lets you convert any text into natural-sounding voices.
 Trial and paid subscription.

-Remember to use your own personal device and ensure the security of your information when using third-party tools.
+When using 3rd party tools, use your own personal device and ensure the security of your information.
 If you have concerns, ask the AI Guidance Committee an AI Question.

 Prompting